robertdebock/ansible-role-restore/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-restore.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-restore)

-This role can be used to restore objects to a machine.
-Ansible is not a great backup/restore tool, but for a few simple objects it will do the job.
+The purpose of this role is to restore objects to your system.

 Example Playbook
 ----------------